 Long runs in training act as opportunities to:

 Run in your race day outfit.
 Especially the socks!

 How to Recover After Your Marathon

 The better you are at recovering, the more time you will be able to invest in your training, and the better runner/athlete you will be.
 A thorough cool down will help down-regulate your nervous system and restore mobility and range of motion after the repetitive stress of running.
 Try to give yourself 5 minutes of easy walking, light stretching, and a few deep breaths before you move on.

 Get both your heart rate and breathing rate down by walking around.
 A good rule of thumb is that you should walk until you’ve stopped actively sweating (temperature aside).

-- Hydrate and refuel.
+Hydrate and refuel.
 And don’t wait!
 Get some food and water down the hatch within 30 minutes of exercising.

-- Foam roll or get on a lacrosse ball to help encourage blood flow to those hard working muscles.
+Foam roll or get on a lacrosse ball to help encourage blood flow to those hard-working muscles.